bsommardahl/agile-product-ownership-book/manuscript/technical-debt.md

 Technical debt comes from a few sources: Technical that can come from incomplete requirements.
 Or simply requirements that weren't completely described to the team and the team so I'm helping to themselves in a corner.
 Technical that can also come from the team as they're developing the product.
 Software can become so complex over time that, even small decisions that need correction can build and accumulate into large scale technical debt.

 Technical debt exists in many forms.
 Technical that can be for documentation, unfinished pieces of code, hard-coded values, code that isn't covered by unit tests, unit tests themselves that are poorly designed and needed a lot of maintenance, bugs that have been built on top of making them an inseparable part of the software.

+Most software development teams and even individual developers are able to leap out of the gate at full sprint and make great progress at the beginning of a software project.
+For projects that have managed to maintain low amounts of technical debt over months of development, speed, innovation, stakeholder confidence and team engagement remain high.
+But, teams who have not managed to fight back technical debt over the long haul find themselves in an impossible situation.
 [don't know] ****************

 ## What motivates technical debt?